-While you may assume your university’s financial aid office will automatically consider you for college-funded grants when putting together your offer letter, don’t take that for granted.
-Check with your financial aid administrator, college or major advisor, or student organization faculty to see if there are other programs for which you might qualify.
+While you may assume that your university’s financial aid office will automatically consider you for college-funded grants when putting together your offer letter, don’t take that for granted.
+Check with your financial aid administrator, college or major advisor, or student organization faculty to see whether there are other programs for which you might qualify.

 How to Find Scholarships

 You don’t have to be a valedictorian or star athlete to find scholarships.
 Among the thousands of scholarship programs, many are designed to support students with a wide range of backgrounds, achievements, and abilities.

 Most scholarships are funded by nonprofits or foundations, private organizations, companies, and individuals.
 Some scholarships are granted to students of a certain religion, gender, ethnicity, or nationality.
 Others are aimed at supporting students who are pursuing specific career paths or fields of study.

 To find them, search online as well as within your own community.
 CareerOneStop, a resource from the U.S. Department of Labor, has a scholarship finder that can connect you with more than 8,000 financial aid opportunities.
 Also check reputable online scholarship sites such as Cappex, Fastweb, and Scholarships.com.